ddeel/alpha/NewestREADME.md

 #### (6) If desired, a simple test of the Redfish Interface Emulator installation can be done by running the emulator and accessing the Redfish service root using a browser.

-To run the emulator, enter the following command in the command prompt window (this assumes the virtualenv environment in the **Swordfish** folder is still activated from Step 3 above):
+To run the emulator, enter the following command in the command prompt window (this assumes the virtualenv environment in the **Swordfish** folder is still activated from step 3 above):

 ```
 python emulator.py